CrackedLearner/hello-world/README.md

 # hello-world
-This is when I started learining
+This is when I started learning